Pilot behind Swiss hang gliding ‘mishap’ further sentenced

-The hang-gliding pilot who forgot to secure the harness of his tandem partner on a harrowing flight near Interlaken last year has been sentenced by the Swiss Attorney General’s office.
+The hang-gliding pilot who forgot to secure the harness of his tandem partner on a harrowing flight near Interlaken last year has been fined by the Swiss Attorney General’s office.

 The October 2018 flight of an American tourist in Central Switzerland turned sour just after take-off when it turned out his harness was not properly fastened.

-Following a two-minute helter-skelter ride during which he hung on at speeds of over 60km/h, the emergency landing resulted in ‘merely’ a fractured wrist and a torn bicep ligament.
+Following a two-minute white-knuckle ride during which he hung on at speeds of over 60km/h, the emergency landing resulted in ‘merely’ a fractured wrist and a torn bicep ligament.

 The whole thing was captured on a video that went viral (see below), clocking up some 10 million YouTube views.